PauSala/countMyHours/README.md

 Usage: cmh [OPTIONS]

 Options:
- -a, --add <[hours]:[minutes]>
-         Adds [hours]:[minutes] to your daily worktime

- -c, --count <[t|p]>
-         counts the total(t) or pending(p) hours for this month

- -b, --balance
-         Lists your current debt/surplus of worktime

- -s, --summarize
-         Resumes your current status

- -d, --distribute [<number>]
-         Distributes your current debt/surplus of worktime over given days, defaults to 5 days

- -u, --undo
-         Undo last addition of time, cannot be used with other flags

- -h, --help
-         Print help (see a summary with '-h')

- -V, --version
-         Print version
+-a, --add <[hours]:[minutes]>  Adds [hours]:[minutes] to your daily worktime -c, --count <[t|p]>            counts the total(t) or pending(p) hours for this month -b, --balance                  Lists your current debt/surplus of worktime -s, --summarize                Summarizes current status -d, --distribute [<number>]    Distributes your current debt/surplus of worktime over given days, defaults to 5 days -u, --undo                     Undo last addition of time, cannot be used with other flags -i, --init-balance             Sets current balance to zero -r, --raw                      Get raw results, not prettified -h, --help                     Print help (see more with '--help') -V, --version                  Print version
 ```

 ## Configuration